 - Mix 2-3 shades of gray, from light to dark using your white and black paints (love my Pottery Barn catalog palate?)

-- Using your feather, draw some randoms lines in the different gray colors.
+Using your feather, draw some random lines in the different gray colors.
 Because my piece was so small, I opted to have my lines go in one general direction for the most part.

-- Towards the end, hit up a few spot with your feather to give a little more definition where needed
+Towards the end, hit up a few spots with your feather to give a little more definition where needed

-So, here’s the video I produced to show you the process.
+So, here’s the video on how to paint faux marble to show you the process.
 Originally it was a bit on the long side, so I shortened it by speeding it up.
 However, I think you can still get an idea of how I did the marbleizing from the video.